AmaarM/flixster_starter/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-A. I would have
+A. I would have planned it more thorughly and would tackle each part of the website in a more organized manner.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-There were many cool features I saw that I would implement next time.
+A. There were many cool features I saw that I would implement next time.
 The project demo could be better, but that'll come with experience.

 ### Open-source libraries used